-Check out my pages “Your Royalty in Him” and “The Royal Teen” at the top of my site for a wealth of information from God Himself!
+Check out my pages “Your Royalty in Him” and “The Royal Teen” under The Royal Girl page for a wealth of information from God Himself!
 You are royalty, and no supermodel in this world can top that!

 The Bible says to “be renewed in the spirit of your mind.”
 (Ephesians 4:23) The word “renew” means to “renovate.”
 If our minds our dilapidated by junky thinking, then it’s time to go in and tear down old walls, worn out facets, and torn up furniture!

 Spend time every day thinking about these words of life that came straight from God’s mouth.
 They hold the detoxing power to change a person’s heart and mind.
 When so much of the pure truth is put in, none of the counterfeit has room to stay!